What is a tenant ledger? (Your full guide & tips)

 For Landlords and Property Managers

-A rental ledger keeps track of the rent record of who’s paid, who hasn’t, and when payments were made – making it easier to stay organised, especially when managing multiple properties.
+A rental ledger keeps track of who’s paid rent, who hasn’t, when payments were made, and how they were made (e.g. direct debit, bank transfer).
+This makes it much easier to stay organised, especially when managing multiple properties.

 A detailed tenant ledger offers solid evidence to back up your claims as a landlord in tenancy disputes, tribunal hearings, or legal action.
 It also helps you make informed decisions about managing your portfolio or setting future rental terms.

-Sharing accurate, up-to-date records can foster trust and transparency between landlords and tenants, reducing misunderstandings and improving overall communication.
+Sharing accurate, up-to-date records can foster trust and transparency between landlords and tenants, which helps reduce misunderstandings and improve overall communication.

-Accessing a tenant ledger is simple for both tenants and landlords:
+Accessing a rental ledger is simple for both tenants and landlords:

 For Tenants

-• Request from Your Property Manager or Landlord: Tenancy ledgers are kept by your landlord.
-Most state and territory tenancy laws require landlords to provide the ledger if you request it.
-Just reach out to them, and they should send it through.
+• Request from your property manager or landlord: Tenancy ledgers are kept by your property manager/landlord.
+State and territory tenancy laws require landlords to provide the ledger if you request it (usually within 7 days).
+Just reach out to them in writing, and they should send it through.

-• Keep Manual Records: If you’re a landlord who prefers a low-tech approach, ledgers can be maintained using spreadsheets or even physical documents.
-However, accuracy and regular updates are critical.
+• Keep manual records: If you’re a landlord who prefers a low-tech approach, you can create and maintain a rental ledger using Excel, Google Sheets, or even physical documents.
+However, it’s important to keep records accurate and up to date, as required under state-based tenancy laws.

-Tenants can request their rental ledger anytime, during or after their lease.
+• Tenants can request their rental ledger anytime, during or after their lease.
 Access to the ledger gives tenants the confidence that all payments are correctly recorded and ensures a transparent account of their tenancy.
-This is especially important when applying for future rentals or resolving disputes.

 Keeping a well-maintained tenant ledger is essential if you’re a landlord or property manager.
 Follow these tips to ensure your records are accurate and reliable: